devstar-mern/devstar-mern/README.md

 <br/>

 ### My Job
-- 🔭 I’m Blockchain Developer.
+- 🔭 I’m a highly skilled MERN Stack Developer.

-- ❓ Ask me about anything related to Blockchain and Full Stack technologies
+- ❓ Ask me about anything related to Full Stack technologies

 - ⚡ Fun fact: I keep night shift swithed on at all times.